Neutrollized/free-tier-gke/README.md

 - At time of writing, enabling [Istio](https://istio.io) on the GKE cluster is a Beta feature and thus I have specified `provider = google-beta` in the `google_container_cluster` resource block
 - Enabling Istio will add an NLB to the deployment which will increase your costs so unless you want to do something with the service mesh, I recommend leaving it disabled to save yourself some money :)
 - Depending on your workload/application that you're running, you definitely could run most (or all) of it on a preemptible node pool in GCP, but if you're going to run production, please provision a **regional** cluster rather than cheap out for the free zonal one.
+- If you're deploy a private cluster, some of your deployments may fail due to your pods not having outbound access to the public Internet ask described [here](https://cloud.google.com/kubernetes-engine/docs/how-to/private-clusters#docker_hub)...having said that, some of the more common images like the nginx one that I used in my examples folder may still work because you're [pulling from a Docker Hub cache](https://cloud.google.com/container-registry/docs/pulling-cached-images)

 ### Example `terraform.tfvars`